mouse-reeve/recipes/markdown/bread/irish_soda_bread.md

-# Brown Irish Soda Bread
+## Recipe: Brown Irish Soda Bread
 This is a rich, moist bread that is good fresh and toasts well the next day.

-## Ingredients
+### Ingredients
  - 2 cups all-purpose flour
  - 1 1/2 cups wheat flour
  - 1/2 cup toasted wheat germ